circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 > If necessary, include separate README files for each experiment type (measured data type).
 For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
 > Describe measured techniques and the measured data.
 Some suggestions are described next.
 Feel free to include or delete sections that are not applicable to your work:

+### Treatments
+> Describe any specific treatment applied.
+> E.g., brain (SCN) lesions, light pulse stimuli, phase-shifting, pharmacological interventions.

 ### Live activity monitoring
 > Describe the activity monitoring system.
 Typical descriptions include:
    - Activity and monitoring system used (e.g, wheel running actvity, infrared camera, etc.)
    - How data was measured and recorded.
    - Developmental stage and sex of monitored animals

-### Treatments
-> Describe any specific treatment applied.
-E.g., brain (SCN) lesions, light pulse stimuli, pharmacological interventions.

 ### Sample preparation
 > When the experiment involves euthanasia and sample preparation, include:
    - Animals selected for euthanasia (sex, developmental stage)
    - Euthanasia procedure
-   - Sample used - for standards (ontologies) in adult mouse brain look [here](https://bioportal.bioontology.org/ontologies/ABA-AMB?p=classes&conceptid=http%3A%2F%2Fmouse.brain-map.org%2Fatlas%2Findex.html%23SCH)
+   - Sample collected - for standards (ontologies) in adult mouse brain look [here](https://bioportal.bioontology.org/ontologies/ABA-AMB?p=classes&conceptid=http%3A%2F%2Fmouse.brain-map.org%2Fatlas%2Findex.html%23SCH)
    - Sample preparation protocol
    - Number of biological samples analysed